GiuseppeSatta/AXI-based-drivers/axidma-driver/README.md

 | `IOCTL_DMA_RESET`             | `_IOW('D', 5, size_t)`       | write     | Reset the selected DMA channel                |
 | `IOCTL_DMA_RESET_ALL`         | `_IOW('D', 6, size_t)`       | write     | Reset all DMA channels                        |

+*The order of the channel numbers is the same as the one specified in the device-tree.

 ## Usage Example (in C)

 ```c